 With the exception of fiscal 2010, we have incurred operating losses since our inception in 2000, including an \$8.6 million loss in fiscal 2011, and our fiscal 2010 net income resulted from a one-time event.
 We expect to continue to generate negative cash flows from operations unless and until one or more of our product candidates achieves regulatory approval and sufficient revenues from commercialization.
 During the past three fiscal years, we financed our operations primarily from consideration received from our collaborative partners, including license fees, research and development funding and contingent note payments and from the proceeds of a January 2011 registered direct offering of our common stock and warrants.
-We currently have no committed funding from collaborative partners, and our cash, cash equivalents and marketable securities totaled \$18.7 million at December 31, 2011.
-Because the FDA did not approve ILUVIEN for DME in November 2011, we are not entitled to receive the \$25.0 million milestone payment that would have been due on such an approval, and Alimera will not be able to commercialize ILUVIEN for DME in the U.S. Although Alimera has applied to market ILUVIEN for DME in the U.K. and certain other EU countries, we do not know if it will receive such approval, and if it does, whether and when we will earn revenues from the commercialization of ILUVIEN for DME in the EU.
+We currently have no committed funding from collaborative partners.
+Because the FDA did not approve ILUVIEN for DME in November 2011, we are not entitled to receive the \$25.0 million milestone payment that would have been due on such an approval, and without FDA approval, Alimera will not be able to commercialize ILUVIEN for DME in the U.S. In late February 2012, the MHRA issued the FAR indicating that ILUVIEN is approvable in seven EU countries for the treatment of vision impairment associated with chronic DME considered insufficiently responsive to available therapies.
+However, we do not know when Alimera will receive formal marketing authorization or complete pricing and reimbursement discussions in each country, and whether and when we will earn revenues from the commercialization of ILUVIEN for DME in the EU.
 We will receive funding under the Restated Pfizer Agreement only if Pfizer exercises its option with respect to the Latanoprost Product, and it becomes exercisable only upon completion of Phase II clinical trials, which have yet not been instituted, or after June 2012 if we cease development of the Latanoprost Product prior to completion of those trials.
 There is no assurance that Pfizer will exercise its option.
-Our royalty income from Bausch & Lomb is not expected to increase to a level sufficient to sustain our operations and may continue its historical downward trend.
-We believe that existing capital resources of \$18.7 million at December 31, 2011 together with expected royalty income should enable us to maintain our current and planned operations into at least the beginning of calendar year 2013.
-We may also seek to obtain additional capital resources and/or reduce our capital requirements as the result of possible new collaborative, licensing or other agreements; adjustments to our operating plan, including delaying initiation of clinical trials; and/or possible other agreements and transactions, which may include sales of assets or securities.
+Our royalty income from Bausch & Lomb is not expected to increase to a level sufficient to sustain our operations and may decline.
+We believe that our existing cash, cash equivalents and marketable securities of \$16.5 million at March 31, 2012 together with expected royalty income should enable us to maintain our current operations into fiscal year 2014.
+We expect to seek additional capital resources through possible new collaborative or licensing agreements and/or possible other agreements and transactions (which may include sales of assets or securities) and/or to reduce our capital requirements through possible adjustments to our operating plan (including possible delays in initiation of a Phase II clinical trial for the Latanoprost Product, reductions in clinical research or other actions).
+We do not intend to initiate pivotal multi-center clinical trials for our injectable insert designed to treat posterior uveitis without appropriate additional funding.